ADGEfficiency/dsr-rl/PITCHME.md

 Taught this course over six times

 ---

-### Goals for today
+### Goals for today and tomorrow

-Introduction you to the concepts, ideas and terminology in RL
+Introduction you to the concepts, ideas and terminology of reinforcement learning

+Guidance on reinforcement learning project ideas

-If you want to really grasp RL, you will need to dedicate significiant amount of time (same as if you want to learn NLP, convolution, GANs etc)
+To learn RL, you will need to dedicate significiant amount of time (same as if you want to learn NLP, convolution, GANs etc)

-These notes are designed to be both
-- a set of slides for lectures
-- a future reference to help you learn
+These notes are designed to be both a set of slides for **lectures** and a **future reference** to help you learn

 ---